Assessments & Appeals

-This year for the first time, many homeowners will receive an assessment notice that will include a map of recent sales in their immediate neighborhood.
+Many homeowners will receive an assessment notice that will include a map of recent sales in their immediate neighborhood in April.
 Neighborhood sales are the primary driver for reassessments.
 Property owners will now have this information readily available to aid them in making informed decisions regarding whether to request a further review or possible appeal of their new property assessment.

 Personal property taxpayers shall be served notice under the provisions of KRS 132.450(4) and shall have the protest and appeal rights granted under the provisions of KRS 131.110.

 The following steps should be taken when a taxpayer does not agree with the assessed value of personal property as determined by the PVA.

 He/She must list under protest (for certification) what he/she believes to be the fair cash value of their property.